About Me

 2) Linking mathematical models to individual-based data

-Working with several mathematical collaborators, I have been developing a computational pipeline for fitting mathematical models of cell movement and proliferation to image-based data.
-This procedure relies on statistical methods (e.g., maximum likelihood estimation or Approximate Bayesian Computation) to construct mathematical descriptions of moving cell populations that accurately describe the patterns they adopt over time.
+I am interested in developing and applying novel methods that connect mathematical models to data collected in biological experiments.
+Even in an ideal setting, where data have a known "ground truth", this problem can be difficult to address.
+Working with several mathematical collaborators, I have been developing a computational pipeline for fitting mathematical models of cell movement and division to imaging data.
+This procedure relies on statistical methods (e.g., maximum likelihood estimation or Approximate Bayesian Computation) to calibrate mathematical descriptions of moving cell populations to patterns over time.
 With these tools, investigators will be able to create more efficient and analytically tractable models that are more likely to describe experimental results.